ljvmiranda921/ljvmiranda921.github.io/research/index.md

 {% include publications.html %}

+I have been involved in several open-model efforts such as [T&uuml;lu 3](https://arxiv.org/abs/2411.15124), [OLMo 2](https://arxiv.org/abs/2501.00656) (synthetic preferences for RLHF) and [OLMo 3](https://arxiv.org/abs/2512.13961) (synthetic tool-use trajectories for SFT) during my days as a pre-doc in Ai2.
+I also contributed datasets in the [SEACrowd project](https://aclanthology.org/2024.emnlp-main.296/) for Southeast Asian languages.

-I also care a lot about advancing Filipino NLP and representing my native language.
+Finally, I care a lot about advancing Filipino NLP and representing my native language.
 This involves:
 - developing benchmarks such as [FilBench-Eval](https://aclanthology.org/2025.emnlp-main.127/) (EMNLP '25),
 - building resources such as [UD-NewsCrawl](https://aclanthology.org/2025.acl-long.357/) (ACL '25) and [TLUnified-NER](https://aclanthology.org/2023.sealp-1.2) (SEALP '23), and